 Goals: The UNITE program is primarily aimed at undeserved or underrepresented high school students in STEM areas.
 The goals of the UNITE 2014 summer program is to

 - Immerse high school grade students to create interest in STEM disciplines and to prepare them to pursue engineering career.

-- High school students of 9 to 12 grades, with high GPA, ACT/SAT test score or by a recommendation letter from a teacher.
+- High school students of rising 10th grade (moving from 9th to 10th grades) with high GPA, ACT/SAT test score or by a recommendation letter from a teacher.

 - Plan to pursue a major in Science, Technology, Engineering and Mathematics (STEM).